USF-HII/usf-hii.github.io/pages/usf-rc-hii/slurm/array.md

 Slurm job arrays offer a mechanism for submitting and managing collections of similar jobs in a cohesive manner.

-The most common application is for applying the same processing routine to a collection of multiple input data files without having to submit multiple jobs which could be well beyond the thousands depending on the problem at hand.
+The most common application is for applying the same processing routine to a collection of multiple input data files without having to submit multiple jobs.

-Although you submit a single sbatch script, a specified number of "array-tasks” will be created based on this “master” sbatch script.
+For a job which has a few variations, a normal Slurm job may be appropriate, but when variations number in the hundreds to hundreds of thousands, a Slurm job array is the ideal solution.

+### EXample

+Although you will submit a single sbatch script for a Slurm job array, Slurm will generate multiple tasks off of the sbatch script which only differ in the environmental variable `SLURM_ARRAY_TASK_ID` which allows the job to know "which one of the many it is."

 As an example, consider the following sbatch script `hello-world-array.sh`: